LaunchCodeEducation/skills-back-end-java/issues/README.md

 ## Urgent Issues

 Urgent issues are those that prevent you from working on class material.
-Examples include an error in assigment starter code or a broken link for a walkthrough video.
+Examples include an error in assignment starter code or a broken link for a walkthrough video.
 Report these immediately in the `#errata` channel on Slack.
 Be sure to tag a staff member (`@chris` or `@sally`) so that they are notified.

 ## Non-urgent Issues and Enhancements